OrchardForexTutorials/220227_delay_between_trades/README.md

 # Add a delay between placing new trades

+The Orchard Framework is available as a separate repository at https://github.com/OrchardForexTutorials/framework_3

 This code is for education and entertainment purposes only, it is not to be used for live trading.

 ### License